Q. What are resources?

 Soil is very important renewable and natural resource.
 It helps to grow plants and supports different types of living organisms on the environment.
 The soil is the results of following factors:

 - Relief: Steep slopes like in the mountainous area have thin soil layer due to erosion.
 But, thick fertile soils are common in the valleys and lowlands due to slope factor.

-- Parent rocks: Soils forms by the process of weathering of rocks, known as parent rocks.
+- Parent rocks: Soils are formed by the process of weathering of rocks, known as parent rocks.
 There are different types of soil on the basis of this parent material.

 - Climate: The process of weathering depends on the moisture content, dryness, etc. which are climatic elements.

 - Vegetation: The amount of humus in the soil controlled by the vegetation cover on the land.
-Areas under thick vegetation are more fertile due to more humus content.
+Areas under thick vegetation is more fertile due to more humus content.